Red5d/edlkit/README.md

 Example command: `python edltweak.py "My Video.mp4" "My Video.edl"`

-The script will start up a small curses-based UI that assists with making adjustments to (tweaking) the timings in EDL files.
+The script will start up a small text-based UI that assists with making adjustments to (tweaking) the timings in EDL files.
 It also hooks into VLC to show a rendering of the adjusted segment of the video.
 The keyboard commands to operate the tool are all listed in the UI when it starts.

 ##edltweak-gui

-This script does the same thing as edltweak, but it has a Python 3 TTK (Tkinter) GUI instead of the curses-based UI.
+This script does the same thing as edltweak, but it has a Python 3 TTK (Tkinter) GUI instead of the text-based UI.

 The same arguments as edltweak work, but it also has a file-selection dialog you can use if you run it without arguments.